Satoshi Furuno: Check out his interview video and recent results for the Beijing Olympics | Freestyle Skiing/Ski Cross | Athlete Profile

 He then went on to study law at Keio University, where he was active while enrolled in the ski club, but joined USEN-NEXT HOLDINGS in the fall of 2021.
 With the company's support and a better environment, he was able to build up results and secure a ticket to the Beijing Olympics, something he had been aiming for since childhood.
 Furuno has an older brother who is two years older than him, and he also competed in overseas races as a ski cross athlete, but his brother did not make it to the national team.
 He is determined to do his best in his brother's place on the Beijing stage

-☟By the way, this is Satoshi Furuno's Instagram.
-He posted his joy and determination after being selected as a representative for the Beijing Olympics.
+☟By the way, this is Satoshi Furuno's personal Instagram account.
+He posted about his joy and determination after being selected for the Beijing Olympics.

 @satoshi_furuno